 #9: It can be repetitive.

 This is something I have struggled with.
 Sometimes you find online teaching to be a bit repetitive if it is all the work you are doing.
-You often have to teach the same lessons, as well as you may see the same students at the same time everyday for months and it can become…well… a bit mundane.
+You often have to teach the same lessons, as well as you may see the same students at the same time every day for months and it can become…well… a bit mundane.
 The job is simple and it is repetitive, that’s just how it is.
 The only way to help you with this is to put yourself to work in other things too.
 So work on a project that excites you, learn a hobby that inspires you, or find new and fun teaching techniques to practice to change the classroom up a bit.
 Keep innovative and growing yourself in other areas, and then perhaps you won’t struggle so much with a bit of repetition and habit.

 #10: Less stability.

-The truth is that if you leave your full time office job and become a full time online ESL teacher, you are opting for more freedom and time BUT also less stability.
-Of course it is possible for you to get hired and keep your job and earn a similar amount of money per month BUT it is also quite likely to lose your job at some point and fluctuate in your income quite a bit on a month to month basis.
+The truth is that if you leave your full-time office job and become a full-time online ESL teacher, you are opting for more freedom and time BUT also less stability.
+Of course, it is possible for you to get hired and keep your job and earn a similar amount of money per month BUT it is also quite likely to lose your job at some point and fluctuate in your income quite a bit on a month to month basis.
 If you are entrepreneurial and flexible at heart then you would be able to mould yourself and adjust easily to finding new work or picking up a second job.
-If your used to being secure and value stability above your time, being mobile and having a flexible working schedule then perhaps it would be best not to leave your 9-5 for online teaching.
+If you're used to being secure and value stability above your time, being mobile and having a flexible working schedule then perhaps it would be best not to leave your 9-5 for online teaching.
 This is the job for those of you who know they can work around these downfalls and can adapt.
 I would like to reiterate that your earnings will fluctuate monthly, but remember the more you work the more you make and so the earning potential can be high!

 Alrighty, here you have it, in all its glory!
 An honest overview of the drawbacks you can experience when you transition to this line of work fully.
 You may not feel all of these things, but quite a lot of people do.
 Don't get me wrong, I still love this job and I am totally happy with being full time in this line of work but there are always pros and cons to jobs and I wanted to be honest about them both.
-If you would like to personally weigh these up in terms of committing fully to online ESL teaching then I would suggest reading the "10 benefits you may experience as a full time online ESL teacher" to get a balanced view.
+If you would like to personally weigh these up in terms of committing fully to online ESL teaching then I would suggest reading the "10 benefits you may experience as a full-time online ESL teacher" to get a balanced view.

-Educate yourself fully of what the job entails, the good then bad and the ugly!
+Educate yourself fully of what the job entails, the good than bad and the ugly!
 Then you will be able to make an informed decision on whether this is for you or not.
 If you want to pursue online ESL teaching but not certain as to where to start then download my simple, 4 step FREE cheat sheet here and get that ball rolling!

 I feel like negative Nancy with this post, so do me a favour and please end this by thinking of cute fat baby pandas rolling all over the place.